 The statement of financial position is presented on a liquidity basis.
-Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
+Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
 All balances are expected to be recovered or settled within 12 months, except for investments in financial assets and liabilities and net assets attributable to unit holders.